cran/joyn/README.md

 relate to each other.
 Most tables have a one-to-one (1:1 ) relation, but it is common to find one-to-many (1:m), many-to-one (m:1), and many-to-many (m:m) relations.
 Finally, Stata’s `merge` command returns by default a variable with useful information about the table’s join.
-So the following features are the value added of `joyn`:
+So, the following features are the value added of `joyn`:

 1.  `joyn` performs a full join by default (i.e., resulting table has all the observations from both original, joining tables).
 Yet, the